A day in the life of a product manager is hard to pin down.

 As you can see from the schedules above, boredom is seldom a problem for product managers!
 In fact, usually the opposite is true: there is so much going on at any one time that PMs are just trying to catch their breath.

 Finally, it's important to note that the weekly schedule of a PM illuminates a defining reality of the job: it's truly an inter-disciplinary role.
-A PM can't just sequester him/herself away and ruminate on product.
+A PM can't just sequester him/herself away and ruminate on the product.
 They need to proactively act as the clearinghouse for the whole team, driving the product forward and leading the interaction with engineering, design, sales, marketing, operations and executives.

 It can be exhausting but it's also exhilarating, especially when launch day rolls around and you see the positive impact your product has on customers.